donthedeveloper/site-builder/CONTRIBUTING.md

 (picture)

-## Create a git branch on local computer
+## Create a git branch on your local computer

 Just a reminder, when you clone your project, you will actually create a new folder that contains the project contents.
 The folder is most likely called `site-builder`.
 Move into that directory with `cd site-builder`.
 In the project directory, you can type `git branch` to see what branch you are currently on.
 If you've just downloaded the project, you should be on `master`.
 If you have been assigned an issue to work on, just be sure that your branch name starts with the issue number.
 For example, if the title of your issue is `Login Form` with the issue number as `24`.
 You could create the branch as `24-login-form`.
 The only thing that matters in the branch name is that you start the branch name with the issue number.
 This will conveniently, allow the issue to be pushed through the tracking process.
 You can see more about how issues are laid out on [Waffle.io](https://waffle.io/donthedeveloper/site-builder/join).